Tag

 Voice assistant compatibility: First, make sure that the plug incorporates the type of command system you are more likely to use.
 For example, you shouldn’t get a plug that uses only its own app for commands if you strictly use Alexa.
 Not all plugs will be compatible with both Alexa and Google Assistant either, so make sure it supports your voice command preference.
 Note that voice assistants and other platforms that support multiple smart devices can create “scenes” that

-Energy monitoring: By plugging an appliance into this type of smart plug, you can learn just how much electricity your appliance uses, which can be particularly useful if you’re trying to decide on upgrading to a more energy-efficient model.
+Energy monitoring: By plugging an appliance into this type of smart plug, you can just how much electricity your appliance uses, which can be particularly useful if you’re trying to decide on upgrading to a more energy-efficient model.
 The plug monitors how much electricity is routed through it to your appliance.
 Then, it sends a report to the plug’s app.

 Reports vary from app to app, but many let you see peak energy use hours and energy used over time.
 Quite a few smart plugs also give you the option to automatically turn on and off an appliance on a schedule so you can save electricity.
 Some good energy monitoring smart plugs include the WeMo Insight Switch, Elgato Eve and D-Link Wi-Fi Smart Plug.